Our research is editorially independent but we may earn a commission for purchases made through our links.

 With the slogan “get elevated,” La Cumbre Brewing Co. is an excellent New Mexico brewery that’s open every day.
 Stop by 3313 Girard NE in town from noon to close any day to try its gold metal masterpiece, Elevated IPA, and many other beers.
 La Cumbre means pinnacle, peak, or summit in Spanish and celebrates the stunning mountains that surround the city.
 The beer labels here are also really artistic and beautiful.
 Food trucks swing by to serve hungry guests every day, and there is also pool and foosball in the taproom.
-Saturdays feature live music at this industrial, yet inviting brewery with year-around and special releases.
+Weekends feature live music at this industrial, yet inviting brewery with year-round and special releases.

-This brewery has an excellent food menu with daily and weekly specials that draw in locals and visitors.
+Three Rivers Brewery has an excellent food menu with daily and weekly specials that draw in locals and visitors.
 It’s located in the 100 block of East Main Street in Farmington and serves house cocktails and wine too.
 This is a great place to come with non-beer-drinkers too because there are so many other options to choose from.
 Definitely try the gourmet pizza…it’s delicious!

 There’s also an award-winning brewery in Bernalillo called Kaktus Brewing Co. that’s a must-visit spot for any craft beer lover.
 This is a small nano-brewery that has a two-barrel brewing system and has a kitchen that serves organic and local foods.
 On the menu, you’ll find gourmet appetizers, pizzas, and salads.
-You can take a self-guided tour of the brewery in Bernalillo or visit the tap room in the Nob Hill neighborhood of Albuquerque.
+You can take a self-guided tour of the brewery in Bernalillo or visit the taproom in the Nob Hill neighborhood of Albuquerque.